data301-2020-winter2/course-project-group_1040/README.md

 ## Team Members

 - Person 1: Im Matt and I am usually very tired
-- Person 2: one sentence about you!
+- Person 2: I am Levi and also quite tired
 - Person 3: one sentence about you!

 ## References